 My mind jumped on the simple, easy idea that my coworkers were out to get me.
 They wanted to humiliate to boost their own ego or impress management.
 Meanwhile I was trying to do my job and make things better, dealing with selfish people getting in the way.

 As you can likely tell, I assumed all these criticisms were about me.
 Therein lies the issue.

 It's easy for me to think that way since it's a human reflex.
 Our minds do tons of mental gymnastics to protect our egos from potential threats.
 But unless you're about die, knee-jerk reactions are rarely worth listening to.
-Especially in a field where being a calm and thorough thinking is vital.
+Especially in a field where calm and thorough thinking is vital.

 Since this was a mental reflex, it was hard to see it in myself.
 The second hard part was getting around them.

 Remember We're On the Same Team #